 Close to the foot of the pier is Shipbuilders’ Square.
 At different times of the year the area hosts various public events including many that are free.
 In the summertime, both the Shipyard Night Market and the Shipyards Summer Session Outdoor Concerts take place in the square.
 Both are free to attend and are tons of fun (although neither happened in 2020 because of COVID-19)!

 Tips and Advice

-Below are some suggestions to help you make the most out of your visit to the area.
+Below are some suggestions to help you make the most of your visit to the area.

 TIP #2: North Vancouver’s waterfront is a great area to explore by bike and on foot.
 From the pier you can walk along the waterfront to Lonsdale Quay where you’ll find the indoor public market which is open year-round and a tourist attraction in and of itself.
-From there, head to Waterfront Park which is just a 5-minute walk further west.
-Waterfront Park is connected to the Spirit Trail which can be nice to explore.
+From there, head to Waterfront Park which is just a five-minute walk further west.
+Waterfront Park is connected to the Spirit Trail which is nice to explore.

 TIP #3: One of the best times to visit the area is on Friday evenings between May and September.
 That’s when the Shipyard Night Market takes place.
 The area gets packed with shoppers, market vendors, food trucks and fans of live music.
 The pier gets busier than usual during the market, but it’s less crowded than the rest of the area and so a nice place for a stroll.

 TIP #4: Fireworks happen in front of Canada Place in downtown Vancouver on July 1st each year.
 A nice place to watch them from is Shipbuilders’ Pier.
 Waterfront Park is also a good North Shore venue, although it doesn’t get quite as close.
 From either location the Canada Day pyrotechnics are in the distance.
 There are smaller crowds though than on the Vancouver side of the water.
 Also, you can see both the fireworks and the City of Vancouver in the background.